-• For basic and scientific calculators, devices that store text and/or that have QWERTY keyboards or typewriter-like keyboards.
+- For basic and scientific calculators, devices that store text and/or that have QWERTY keyboards or typewriter-like keyboards. - Calculators that have programs stored in the memory other than those that are factory installed. - No cell phones, personal laptops, minicomputers, pocket organizers, iPods, and personal

-- Calculators that have programs stored in the memory other than those that are factory installed. - No cell phones, personal laptops, minicomputers, pocket organizers, iPods, and personal tablets. - Calculators with beaming capabilities - Calculators with wireless communication technologies and/or Internet access. - Calculators with built in Computer Algebra System (CAS) including those that allow CAS to be disabled - Calculators that make noise, have paper tape, or that have voice (note: does not apply to talking calculators for students who may require that functionality per an IEP/IAP).
+- Calculators with beaming capabilities - Calculators with wireless communication technologies and/or Internet access. - Calculators with built in Computer Algebra System (CAS) including those that allow CAS to be disabled - Calculators that make noise, have paper tape, or that have voice (\) (\) Does not apply to talking calculators for students who may require that functionality per an IEP/IAP.

-In grades 6 - high school, calculators are allowed for all students on certain sections of the mathematics test.
+In grades 6 through high school, calculators are allowed for all students on certain sections of the mathematics test.
 All students may use a calculator on these sections.
 For the no-calculator subsection of the mathematics tests at these grades, it is not permissible to assign a calculator as an accommodation.
 No student may use a calculator on the designated no-calculator subsection in grades 6 - high school.
-It is not permissible to prescribe use of a calculator as an accommodation for the no-calculator subsection in grades 6 - high school.
+It is not permissible to prescribe use of a calculator as an accommodation for the no-calculator subsection in grades 6-high school.
 Use of a calculator in the no-calculator subsection may result in invalidation.
 Additionally, the School Test Coordinator and Test Examiner must ensure that all calculators being used for the assessment have no programs stored in memory other than those that are factory installed.
 Any non-factory programs or applications must be removed or disabled prior to testing.
-For specific assistance in effectively preparing calculator usage should be directed to the school's assigned APS Assessment Administrator.
+For specific assistance in effectively preparing calculators for use during testing, please contact the calculator manufacturer.
+All questions regarding calculator usage should be directed to the school's assigned APS Assessment Administrator.